soto-project/soto-core/README.md

 ## License

-`aws-sdk-swift-core` is released under the MIT license.
+`aws-sdk-swift-core` is released under the Apache 2.0 license.
 See LICENSE for details.